Más Romántico Que Nadie

-Más Romántico Que Nadie is the eighth studio album by Salvadoran singer Álvaro Torres, released on 1987 through WEA Records.
+Más Romántico Que Nadie (English: More Romantic Than Anyone) is the eighth studio album recorded by Salvadoran singer-songwriter Álvaro Torres, The album witch released by Profono International, Inc in late 1987 (see 1987 in music).
 It was produced by produced by Enrique Elizondo and it was recorded in George Tobin Studios, North Hollywood, CA.

 The album was a success in Latin America and the United States, peaking at number 8 in December 1987 on the Billboard Latin Pop Albums chart.
-The single "Hazme Olvidarla" became the biggest hit from this album, reaching the 7 position on Billboard Hot Latin Tracks.
+The lead single "Hazme Olvidarla" became the biggest hit from this album, reaching the 7 position on Billboard Hot Latin Tracks.

 Track listing

-Personnel
+Credits and personnel

 Credits adapted from Más Romántico Que Nadie liner notes.